dhis2/training-docs/content/tracker_use/tg_program_indicator_analysis.md

  - Visualization Type : Bar Chart
  - Data
    - Data Type : Program Indicator
-   - Program : COVID-19 Case-based Surveillance Program
+   - Program : Case-based Surveillance Program
-   - Program Indicator : COVID-19 days between onset and consultation
+   - Program Indicator : CBS - Days between onset and consultation
  - Period : This Year
- - Org Unit : Level 3 OUs within Savannakhet
+ - Org Unit : Level 3 (District) OUs within Phongsali

 Note : here is the location of the org unit in case you are unfamiliar with this hierarchy